Last updated: June 2020

 Unhealthy: Desperate to quell their anxieties, can be impulsive and infantile.
 Do not know when to stop.
 Addictions and excess take their toll: debauched, depraved, dissipated escapists, offensive and abusive.

-In this post, I want to show you how I use three aspects of the Enneagram to support my personal growth.
+Onto how I use three aspects of the Enneagram to support my inner work.

-The key takeaway: reflect on how your passion rules you in your life.
+Here is the upshot: reflect on how your Passion rules you in your life.
 Seek to become more aware of it as you go to do it.
-Here are the passions for the nine types.
+Here are the Passions for the nine types.

 One: Anger/resentment – Serenity